-Situated in the western depths of the Okavango Delta, Macatoo Camp pairs luxury tented camp accommodations with unforgettable horseback riding safaris into the delta’s life giving waters.
+Situated in the western depths of the Okavango Delta, Macatoo Camp in Botswana pairs luxury tented camp accommodations with unforgettable African horseback safaris into the delta’s life giving waters.
 Available year round, each ride from Macatoo Camp is specifically designed to follow the concentrations of wildlife and bring guests up close to the resident game.

-Macatoo Camp is a classic Hemmingway style tented camp within the grassy plains, water meadows, and seasonal lagoons of the Okavango Delta.
+Macatoo Camp, Botswana is a classic Hemingway style tented camp within the grassy plains, water meadows, and seasonal lagoons of the Okavango Delta.
 Each of the six spacious tents offers all of the creature comforts within the bush, including a en-suite showers and flushing toilets.
-The raised wooden verandahs include armchairs pointed toward the magical flood plains, teeming with elephant, zebra, buck, and bird life.
+The raised wooden verandas include armchairs pointed toward the magical flood plains, teeming with elephant, zebra, buck, and bird life.

 The central area of Macatoo Camp consists of a mess tent and bar, the location of many candlelit safari suppers.
 Meals are designed to be hearty and tasty to accompany each ride and consist of morning tea and biscuits in bed, light breakfasts of cereals and yogurts, mid-ride snacks of flapjacks and fruits, hearty lunches of pot pies and salad, and afternoon tea and cake followed by multi-course dinners.
 Nearby, a private swimming pool is tucked away in the trees for those cooling dips after a day in the saddle.